 Undergraduate students who are initiated members of Delta Phi Epsilon in good standing, who will be enrolled as full-time students in the 2021-22 academic year will be eligible to apply for scholarships in the next fiscal year.
 Past recipients are welcomed to apply again.

-Graduate students who are initiated members of Delta Phi Epsilon in good standing, who will be enrolled as full-time students in the 2021-22 academic year will be eligible to apply for scholarships in the next fiscal year.
-All scholarships will be paid directly to the Institution for the Fall 2021 term.
+Graduate students who are Delta Phi Epsilon initiated members in good standing and will be enrolled as full-time students in the 2021-22 academic year will be eligible to apply for scholarships in the following fiscal year.
+All scholarships will be paid directly to the Institution in the Fall term.
 Past recipients are welcomed to apply again.

 “As a recipient of Delta Phi Epsilon’s Educational Foundation Scholarship, I am humble, thankful, and joyous to be able to continue my academic and professional endeavors to the fullest extent.
 The sisterhood bond as well as the vast resources Delta Phi Epsilon provides demonstrates inclusion, guidance, and compassion to women everywhere, and I am grateful to actively engage in these pursuits.”